 Disadvantages of Skeleton Earmold:

-• The framework comprises a canal and a slender frame around the ear bowl.
+• The design includes a canal and a thin frame around the ear bowl.
+It’s lightweight too!
+Plus, it has a subtle look that doesn’t stick out much at all.

 semi-skeleton-earmold-for-hearing-aid